felipe-hgc/felipe-hgc/README.md

 My name is Felipe \
 I'm from 🇨🇱

-I'm currently learning to become a Full Stack Python Developer Junior 🐍 \
+I studied business administration and i'm currently learning to become a Full Stack Python Developer Junior 🐍 \
 Here are some examples of my work using HTML/CSS and Python :computer:

 You can see some "live" versions in:\